 It’s part of nature’s way to help them both be ready for the teen to move out of the house when the time comes.
 Then, after the teen sees all her mother did for her, there is a reconciliation.
 When my mom lost her mother, she was denied that resolution and left only with the guilt.

 She was also likely experiencing the mom guilt that many of us experience as we raise families.
 My family often doesn’t get the best of me.
 I come home tired, and still have to be the mom.
-And when that is paired with several other humans who have also come home tired, the even can be less than the loving environment we would all wish for.
+And when that is paired with several other humans who have also come home tired, it can be less than the loving environment we would all wish for.

 When my husband and I got married we wanted a family badly.
 A year into our marriage we got pregnant only to lose the baby at 12 weeks.
 It was devastating.
 It took us another 6 years before I could carry a baby to term.
 Our son was the miracle we prayed for.
 But those six Mother’s Days were pure torture.